-The shop is managed by John Winters and greatly assisted by Helen and a band of excellent, friendly volunteers.
-They ensure the shop is open and fully stocked from 10am – 4pm Wednesday through Friday and from 10am – 1pm on a Saturday.
+The shop is managed by John Winter and greatly assisted by a band of excellent, friendly volunteers.
+They ensure the shop is fully stocked, and staffed during opening hours.
 The shop sells everything you expect to find in a charity shop – and much more besides.

 The shop also acts as a recycling centre with books, small electrical goods, metals, polythene, paper and cardboard, clothes, shoes and bags all collected so that they can be recycled.
 So even if you’re not sure that you’re unwanted goods are fit for sale in the shop still bring them down and they’ll be put to good use one way or another.

 Helen’s original optimism about the success of the shop has been proven well founded and the shop also proves that community spirit is alive and kicking in Dalbeattie.
 Donations of goods to the shop flow in at a healthy rate (although more are always welcome!) and the till is kept busy with customers who’ve found themselves a bargain.
 Some even pay more than the asking price knowing that they’re helping a good cause and that they’ve still got a good deal.

 To John and his staff the shop is more than just a shop.
 They believe that it has become a focal point for the community; somewhere you can stop in for a chat and catch up with old friends.
 So next time you’re passing please stop in for a look round and while we can’t guarantee you’ll find exactly what you’re looking for at the first attempt we can guarantee a friendly welcome!